Our commitment to programming

 Scenario A: Verto Education Semesters Abroad, as Planned

-We continue to see several advancements that are stabilizing the pandemic allowing us to remain optimistic in our ability to continue moving forward with the Spring semester as planned.
-With this ongoing progression continuing throughout the calendar year, we are likely to see more and more nations opening their borders and inviting Americans to travel abroad.
+We continue to see several advancements that are stabilizing the pandemic around the globe allowing us to remain optimistic in our ability to continue moving forward with the Spring semester as planned in most of our locations.
+With this ongoing progression continuing into the New Year, we are likely to see more and more nations opening their borders and inviting Americans to travel abroad.
 This is particularly true within the areas where Verto travels.
 Some of these general advancements include:

 - The U.S. State Department’s removal of the global Level 4 Travel Advisory allowing international travel to resume for Americans.
 This update removed a significant barrier contributing to the postponement of our Fall 2020 semester.